meeIbrahim/meeIbrahim.github.io/src/pages/posts/to_new_beginnings.md

 ## Why Share My Learning Journey

 The idea to create a blog came from a must-read book: [Effective Engineer by Edmond Lau](https://www.effectiveengineer.com/).
 The book talks about optimising for learning and suggests "**Write to teach**" to gain a deeper understanding of ideas.
-The idea resonated with me a lot since I love learning new things but always feared that I don't have enough insight and understanding.
+The idea resonated with me a lot since I love learning new things but always feared that I didn't have enough insight or understanding.
 Writing has always been a powerful tool for me—a method my parents encouraged.
 Writing down concepts made them easier to grasp and offered an opportunity for deliberate and mindful reflection.

 I decided on "**Write To Learn**" as the title and coded away for the past few days until I had a working website.